On This page

 Experience Counts

-Our South Carolina nursing home abuse and neglect attorneys at Joye Law Firm have nearly 250 years of combined experience helping victims of life-changing injuries in South Carolina.
+The South Carolina attorneys at Joye Law Firm have over 300 years of combined experience helping victims of life-changing injuries.
 Our lawyers have received an AV rating from the prestigious Martindale-Hubbell, and several have been recognized as Super Lawyers.
+We also work with skilled attorneys from across the state to ensure that every client we take on gets the attention and expertise they deserve.

 While every case is different, and past results are in no way intended to imply that a similar result can be obtained in a particular case, verdicts and settlements previously obtained by a law firm are an indication of the firm’s experience when it comes to serious injury cases.
-For more details about the results obtained for previous Joye Law Firm clients, please click on the Results tab on our home page.
+For more details about the results obtained for previous Joye Law Firm clients, please visit our Results page to view past settlements, verdicts, and in-depth case studies.

 The Results We Aim for Are More Than Figures